kafeinOmer/openhab-android/docs/USAGE.md

 This prefixes every item name, e.g. with the Prefix `John` the item `AlarmClock` becomes `JohnAlarmClock`.
 This way you don't have to change every item name.

-There are two different types of information that can be send to the e-Safe server:
+There are two different types of information that can be send to the e-SAFE server:
 * Event based (Alarm clock and call state)
 * Schedule based (Everything else)